Reading at Backworth Park Primary School

 Our early learners are taught phonics sessions systematically, with a key focus on developing pupils decoding skills.
 From Reception onwards into Key Stage 1, pupils should be able to blend unfamiliar printed words quickly and accurately using the phonic knowledge and skills that they have already learnt.
 Children, in Reception, Year 1 and Year 2 learn through a daily phonics session, following the Read, Write Inc programme.
 Children, in Year 1, are assessed half-termly on the phonic check to ensure that they are making progress.

 In our preschool provision, pupils have access to a range of familiar stories through whole class reading opportunities.
 In Nursery, pupils are given picture books and then phonic based reading books to read at home with parents using a guide given by the school.
-In Reception, Year 1 and Year 2 pupils read from Read, Write Inc books and we supplement this using Oxford Reading Tree and Ginn books.
-Children read daily without fail.
+In Reception, Year 1 and Year 2 pupils read from Read, Write Inc books.

 Key Stage 2